EdgarC97/Back-LinkUP/README.md

 - **Authentication and Authorization**: Secure JWT-based authentication and role-based access control.
 - **Admin Interface**: Dedicated endpoints for administrative tasks and bulk updates.
 - **Analytics Dashboard**: Endpoints providing valuable insights on coder demographics and platform usage.

-- **Sector Management**: Functionality to manage and retrieve sector information.
+  ## Data Transfer Objects (DTOs)

+The API utilizes a variety of DTOs to ensure efficient and secure data transfer between the client and server:

+- **UserDto**: For basic user information transfer
+- **RegisterUserDto**: Specifically for user registration processes
+- **LoginUserDto**: Handles login credentials
+- **CoderDtoV1** and **CoderDtoV2**: Different versions for coder data representation
+- **CoderCreationDto**: Used when creating new coder profiles
+- **CoderUpdateDto**: For updating existing coder information
+- **CoderResponseDto**: Comprehensive DTO for detailed coder information responses

+> [!TIP]
+> The use of DTOs helps in maintaining a clear separation between the internal data model and the data exposed via the API, enhancing security and flexibility.

 > [!NOTE]
-> The API is designed with scalability in mind, utilizing SQL Server for data storage and incorporating performance optimizations like caching and asynchronous programming.
+> The API is designed with scalability in mind, utilizing PostgreSQL for data storage and incorporating performance optimizations like caching and asynchronous programming.

 This WebAPI serves as the backbone for the Riwi LinKUp platform, facilitating professional networking, skill matching, and project allocation in the tech industry.